Inactive & Retired Credentials

 - All public and/or private remunerative activity in school psychology has ceased.

-- The applicant has held the NCSP credential for the last 9 (or more) consecutive years.
+- The applicant has held an NCSP credential (active or inactive status) for the last 9 or more consecutive years without any period of expiration.

-- The applicant is an NCSP in good standing at the time the application is received in the NASP office.
+- The applicant is an active NCSP in good standing at the time the application is received.

 Those with an NCSP (Retired) status can convert their NCSP (Retired) status back to active NCSP status by paying the appropriate renewal fee and completing the current CPD requirements (i.e., 75 hours within 36 months of renewal; 10 of which must be from a NASP- or APA-approved provider, and 3 of which must be in ethics or legal regulation in school psychologist).
 Evidence of having completed the CPD requirements must be provided at the time of reactivation.